kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ### Announce
 A publisher can open an Announce Stream to advertise a broadcast.
-This is optional, as the subscriber can determine the broadcast name out-of-band.
+This is optional, as the application determine the broadcast name out-of-band.

 The publisher MUST start the stream with an ANNOUNCE message.
 The subscriber MUST reply with an ANNOUNCE_OK message or reset the stream.